Squatters Rights in California 2024: Eviction Steps and Property Protection

 What is squatters rights 30 days?

 There's a common misconception about a specific "30-day squatter's right" in California.
-While it's true that anyone living in a property for 30 days or more becomes a month-to-month tenant in the eyes of the property law itself this doesn't provide them ownership rights.
+While it's true that anyone living in a property for 30 days or more gains certain tenant protections, this doesn't provide them ownership rights.

 How does the legal process for adverse possession claims in California work?